Are Doulas Covered by Insurance? A Guide for Expectant Families

 - Plan for It Early: If you’re planning ahead for other baby-related expenses, adding postpartum support to your “baby fund” can help ease the financial pressure later on.

 Doula care isn’t just a nice-to-have thing.
 It’s real, restorative support during one of life’s biggest transitions.
 We have literally sat beside parents who were trying to breastfeed while balancing sleep deprivation and the questions that just kept on coming.
-We’ve answered 2am texts from new mamas who were doubtful and unsure if they were “doing it right”…
+We’ve answered 2am texts from new mamas who were unsure whether they were “doing it right”…

-Honestly speaking, that kind of support is hard to put a price on—but it really matters more than most people realize.
+That kind of postpartum support is hard to put a price on—but it really matters more than most people realize.

 Admittedly… we might be a little biased—but yes, absolutely!